Had an issue with

 complaints got resolved

-Long refund delay → resolved after escalation: A traveller waited months for a medical-reason refund.
+Long refund delay: A traveller waited months for a medical-related refund.
 After escalating to a senior manager, the refund was processed.

-Baggage included but not ticketed → traveller paid at airport: Confirmation showed 1 x 25kg, but the e-ticket showed 0kg.
+Baggage included but not ticketed: A customer's confirmation showed 1 x 25kg bag, but the e-ticket showed 0kg.
 The issue wasn’t fixed in time so the traveller paid at the airport and later sought reimbursement.

-Seat assignment confusion → fixed by phone: A customer couldn’t confirm seats online but an agent secured them over the phone.
+Seat assignment confusion: A customer couldn’t confirm seats online but an agent secured them over the phone.

 How to escalate a complaint with Aunt Betty

-1. Ask for a supervisor/case manager: If policy replies don’t address your evidence, request senior review on the call/chat or via email.
+1. Ask for a supervisor/case manager: Request senior review on the call/chat or via email.

 • Phone: 1800 117 747 (Mon–Fri, 9am–5pm AEST)